dashingsoft/pyarmor/src/user-guide.md

 For package which used by other scripts:

 * Copy all the runtime files to any python search path in target machine.

-Generally, all the files in the output path `dist` are required in runtime.
+* Copy whole obfuscated package path to target machine, generally it locates in `dist/pkgname`

-* Add 2 extra lines in python script before imported obfuscated package in target machine
+* Add 2 extra lines in main script before imported obfuscated package in target machine.
+Generally, these lines has been inserted into entry scripts of the project.

 ```
     from pytransform import pyarmor_runtime